cogumbreiro/cogumbreiro.github.io/index.md

 <figcaption>My v-Card as a QR Code.</figcaption>
 </figure>

-Hello, I am a research assistant at [Imperial College London], where I work with [Nobuko Yoshida].
-I am concluding my PhD at [ULisboa], and am advised by [Francisco Martins].
-I am excited by type theory, concurrency theory, and parallel programming (in no particular order).
+Tiago has submited his PhD thesis at [ULisboa], where he was advised by [Francisco Martins].
+Tiago is excited by programming with dependent types, concurrency theory, and parallel programming.
+Past experience, includes being a research assistant at [Imperial College London], and a visiting scholar at [Rice University].

 ## Publications

 <ul>